SarkisovTeam/DCVGCMD/README.md

-# DCVGCMD
+# Dual Control Volume Grand Canonical Molecular Dyanmics

-This is an test case for the DCVGCMD method implement in Yuan et al...
+This is an test case for the Dual Control Volume Grand Canonical Molecular Dyanmics (DCVGCMD) method implement in Yuan et al...

 It shoud contain three folders: